 A forces coalesced, it was clear that the chemical, textile and lumber industries had a great interest in eliminating hemp.
 At the same, Henry Anslinger and his law enforcement cronies were looking for a new class of inebriated criminal to persecute.
 And Hearst, who had already used his newspapers to incite the Spanish American War 25 years earlier, had all the tools of propaganda at his disposal.

-Through the 1920s and 30s, the pages of Hearst papers across the country wailed with horror stories of stoned out Mexicans and jazz enthusiasts on rape and murder sprees.
+Through the 1920s and 30s, the pages of Hearst papers across the country wailed with horror stories of stoned-out Mexicans and jazz enthusiasts on rape and murder sprees.
 A horrified public, who had so recently rallied behind the movement to outlaw alcohol, was ready to do the same with marijuana.

 Interestingly, we can even thank Hearst and his newspapers for giving us the word marijuana.
 (Back then they often spelled it marihuana.)
 Surely, they had other slang terms for cannabis at the time, but it was the Hearst empire’s master stroke to bring the Spanish name for Mary Jane into common usage.
-Just a few years after driving Spain out of Cuba, anti-hispanic racism was at an all-time high.
+Just a few years after driving Spain out of Cuba, anti-Hispanic racism was at an all-time high.

 Smoke and mirrors

-So the gullible, newspaper-reading public jumped on board, and the Marihuana Tax Act passed in 1937.
+So the gullible, newspaper-reading public jumped on board, and the Marihuana Tax Act was passed in 1937.
 Henry Anslinger held his post as the first commissioner of the U.S. Federal Bureau of Narcotics (later to be called the Drug Enforcement Agency or D.E.A.) for 32 years.
-And unbeknownst to most everyone, the chemical and tree-pulping industries got just what they wanted, and a whole industry was swept away.
+And unbeknownst to almost everyone, the chemical and tree-pulping industries got just what they wanted, and a whole industry was swept away.